ippontech/blog-usa/posts/angulars-future-smaller-faster-easier.md

 # Angular Ivy

-Ivy is the angular’s new renderer.
+Ivy is Angular’s new renderer.
 It reduces the amount of code generating and it is much simpler code debugging.
-It provides a non-breaking api, and produces smaller size apps.
+It provides a non-breaking API, and produces smaller size apps.
 Expected to be enabled in v8.

 To go further:
 * [GitHub - Ivy Renderer (beta)](https://github.com/angular/angular/issues/21706)